-On August 15, 2016 sequa starts its 3rd develoPPP.de.de Ideas competion 2016.
-Interested companies are inviited to submit their project proposals to sequa by September 30, 2016.
+On November 15, 2017 sequa starts its 4th develoPPP.de Ideas competion 2017.
+Interested companies are invited to submit their project proposals to sequa by December 31, 2017.
 In principle, all develoPPP.de proposals on development-related issues will be considered by sequa.

 Since March 2017 teh German Gesellschaft für internationale Zusammenarbeit (GIZ ) GmbH has been implementing the above-mentioned program with support of sequa which participates with various training and advisory measures for institutions of private and public sector in Georgia, Armenia and Azerbajan, among them organizations in the field of vocational training.
 Key sectors in all the three countries are wine and tourism, as well as construction industry in Georgia, precision engineering in Armenia and agriculture in Azerbajan.

 Turkey: ClearNET: Capacity Development in form of theoretical and practical training courses for a decentralized biological sewage treatment

 The medium-sized German company GreenLife GmbH is one of the leading experts in the field of decentralized sewage management.
 Within a develoPPP.de project, funded by the Federal Ministry for Economic Cooperation and Development (BMZ) via sequa, which began in September 2017, GreenLife plans to build a clarification plant for demonstration purposes in the Turkish province of Bursa.
 The overall aim is to demonstrate a sustainable improvement of sewage treatment in rural Turkey as well as to provide theoretical and practical trainings.